College Graduate Resume Example and Writing Tips

 Read below for tips on writing a strong college graduate resume.
 Also see below for a resume sample for a recent college graduate.

-Tips for Writing a College Graduate Resume
+Tips for Writing an Effective Resume for a Recent College Graduate

 Emphasize education.
 As a recent college graduate, your education is one of your strongest assets.
 Include an “Education” section towards the top of your resume.
 Include the college you attended, your graduation date, and your major and minor.
 If you have a strong GPA, include that as well.
 You might also include any study abroad experiences.
 Most employers see a well-traveled student as a plus.